absmach/magistrala-docs/docs/dev-guide/cli/introduction-to-cli.md

 ---
-title: CLI
+title: Introduction To CLI
 ---

 Magistrala CLI makes it easy to manage users, things, channels and messages.

-CLI can be downloaded as separate asset from [project realeses][releases] or it can be built with `GNU Make` tool:
+CLI can be downloaded as separate asset from [project releases][releases] or it can be built with `GNU Make` tool:

 Get the Magistrala code